Skip to main content

 1. Call for Evidence

-A Call for Evidence was published on 25 November 2022.
-The deadline for stakeholders to provide feedback was 23 December 2022.
+A Call for Evidence was published for consultation between 25 November and 23 December 2022.

-12 stakeholders provided feedback and their responses are published on the Have Your Say portal.
+12 stakeholders provided feedback and their responses were published on the Commission’s Have Your Say portal.

-Click here to access the factual summary of the contributions received in response to the public consultation.
+Click here to access the factual summary of the feedback to the public consultation.

 3. Stakeholder workshop

 An online stakeholder workshop was held on 6 December 2023.
-The workshop focused on areas of the TTBER and Technology Transfer Guidelines that attracted the most comments in the call for evidence and public consultation.
+The workshop focused on areas of the 2014 TTBER and the 2014 Technology Transfer Guidelines that attracted the most comments in the call for evidence and public consultation.

 Click here to access the summary of the stakeholder workshop.